loftwah/blog/src/content/guides/managing-terraform-ecs.md

 #### Notes on Domain Ownership

 - **Domain Ownership is Required**: To obtain a public SSL/TLS certificate from ACM, you must own or control the domain.
-- **Using Route53**: If you manage your DNS with AWS Route53, Terraform can automatically create the necessary validation records.
+- **Using AWS Route 53**: If you manage your DNS with AWS Route 53, Terraform can automatically create the necessary validation records.
-- **Without Owning a Domain**:
-  - **Self-Signed Certificates**: Not recommended for production as they cause browser warnings.
-  - **AWS-Provided Certificates**: AWS does not provide certificates for domains you don't own.
-  - **Workaround for Testing**: Use a self-signed certificate or accept the browser warning for the default AWS certificate, but this is not suitable for SOC 2 compliance.
+- **Using Cloudflare**: If you manage your DNS with Cloudflare, you can use the Cloudflare Terraform provider to automate the creation of DNS validation records.
+- **Manual DNS Record Addition**: If you prefer, you can manually add the CNAME records provided by ACM to your DNS provider.

 #### Deployment Commands